polterguy/aista-crm/README.md

 ## License

 All code in this plugin is published under the terms of the MIT license as published by the Open Source Initiative.
+See the LICENSE file for details.